 This fence style is not only practical, but can be a stylish and cost-effective option for any property.

 The primary advantage of choosing a box wire fence is the ability to keep animals in or out.
-The grid of plastic or metal wires combined with sturdy wood posts means that you can keep out small animals like rabbits, or larger animals like deer (hence the name ‘deer fence’.)
+The grid of plastic or metal wires combined with sturdy wood posts means that you can keep out small animals like rabbits, or larger animals like deer or hogs (hence the names ‘deer fence’ and 'hog fence.')

 In addition to practical considerations for wildlife, box wire fences can add a barrier to your property without obstructing the full view like a traditional wood fence, and with a bit more style and aesthetic appeal than regular chain link fencing.